 Altman, Meryl, Ph.D.

-Professor of English and Women's, Gender, and Sexuality Studies and Coordinator of Interdisciplinary Programs
+Professor Emerita of English and Women's, Gender, and Sexuality Studies

-Meryl Altman is Professor of English and Women's Studies at DePauw, and served for many years as Director of Women's Studies.
-She is currently working as DePauw's Coordinator of Interdiscipinary Work.
+Meryl Altman is Professor Emerita of English and Women's Studies at DePauw, where she served for many years as Director of Women's Studies.
 She came to Greencastle in 1990, after teaching at William and Mary and studying at Swarthmore College and at Columbia, where she earned her Ph.D in English literature with a dissertation on modernist American poetry.
-She has written regularly for the Women's Review of Books, and has published articles on Djuna Barnes, H.D., Faulkner, Sappho, metaphor, and the history of sexuality, and on the topic of her current book project, Simone de Beauvoir.
-Other interests include feminist and queer theory, women's migrant domestic labor, and gender and sexuality in Ancient Greece.
+She has written regularly for the Women's Review of Books, and has published scholarly articles on Djuna Barnes, H.D., Faulkner, Sappho, metaphor, women's migrant domestic labor, and the history of sexuality, and on Simone de Beauvoir, the topic of her recent book, Beauvoir in Time (Brill, 2020).
+Other interests include feminist and queer theory, translation studies, and gender and sexuality in Ancient Greece.

 Recent and current courses:

 “Policy Gaps and Theory Gaps: Women and Migrant Domestic Labor,” with Kerry Pannell.
 Feminist Economics.
 Volume 18, No. 2, April 2012.
 (Special issue on Gender and International Migration, guest edited by Lourdes Beneria, Carmen Diana Deere, and Naila Kabeer).

 “Necessity but [unintelligible].”
 Introduction to a previously unpublished manuscript fragment by Simone de Beauvoir.
 The Useless Mouths and Other Literary Writings of Simone de Beauvoir, edited by Margaret A. Simons and Marybeth Timmerman, Illinois University Press, 2011.